-ANZ Tennis Hot Shots Leagues are the perfect way for kids to experience team tennis for the first time.
-There are two leagues that cater for players of different standards – the Orange Ball League and the Green Ball League.
+Tennis Hot Shots Match Play is the perfect way for kids to experience team tennis for the first time.
+It cater for players of different standards.

 Super 10s is an exciting competition for children aged 10 and under that provides kids with great development opportunities.

 Junior tennis leagues